lorenzode/bowling-game/README.md

 ## CLI usage

-Run the `score` command to calculate the score and add the frames as arrays:
+Run the `score` command to calculate the score:

 `npm run score <results>`